matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-19.md

 <Img src="debugger.jpg" />

-The most interesting part is getting the actual physics objects to follow the objects you render via your graphics AP (in my case DX11).
+The most interesting part is getting the actual physics objects to follow the objects you render via your graphics API (in my case DX11).
 Well, each object has a `getGlobalPose()` which returns a transform.
 All you need to do is pass this transform data to whatever abstraction you have setup that manages object position, rotation, etc.

 ## Object Picking